Jordan type of full Perazzo algebras: Background material

 Recall that the depth of a ring is bounded above by its Krull dimension.
+Then, the depth of a standard graded Artinian algebra $A = R/I$ is zero, for its Krull dimension is zero, and hence $A$ is a Cohen Macaulay ring with type

-Then, a standard graded Artinian algebra $A = R/I$ is Cohen Macaulay and its type equals $\dim_K\Soc(A)$.
-So, such an $A$ is Gorenstein if and only if its socle is one-dimensional \cite[Theorem 3.2.10]{BH}.
+Thus, a standard graded Artinian algebra $A$ is Gorenstein if and only if its socle is one\h{dimensional} \cite[Theorem 3.2.10]{BH}.
 In this situation, since $A_d$ is always contained in $\Soc(A)$, $A_d=\Soc(A)$ and the integer $d$ is called the \emph{socle degree of} $A$.
 Moreover, the natural pairing given by multiplication $A_i\times A_{d-i} \rightarrow A_d \cong K$ is perfect and hence it yields an isomorphism $A_i^* \cong A_{d-i}$.
-So the $h$-vector for such algebras is symmetric.
-Hereafter, we will assume the characteristic of $K$ to be either zero or greater than $d$. \begin{definition} The $h$-vector $h=(h_0,h_1,\dots ,h_d)$ of a graded Artinian $K$-algebra is said to be \emph{unimodal} if $h_0\le h_1\le \cdots \le h_j\ge h_{j+1}\ge \cdots \ge h_d$ for some $j$. \end{definition}
+So the $h$\h{vector} for such algebras is symmetric.